 All staff are given training in safeguarding by the DSL during an INSET at the beginning of the academic year.
 This includes training on key issues relating to radicalisation and extremism.
 If a member of staff joins the school at any other point or misses the safeguarding INSET then they will be given training in safeguarding by the DSL or DDSLs.
-As part of the induction, staff will be given the related policies to read, including Keeping Children Safe in Education September 2020 (KCSIE Part 1 and Annex A).
-NB if the member of staff cannot read English easily then steps will be taken during the induction to ensure that key information from the KCSIE Part 1 and Annex A is understood.
+As part of the induction, staff will be given the related policies to read, including Keeping Children Safe in Education September 2023 (KCSIE Part 1).
+NB if the member of staff cannot read English easily then steps will be taken during the induction to ensure that key information from the KCSIE Part 1 is understood.

-- All members of staff are familiar with the categories and definitions of abuse used when referring to Child Protection (see Appendix 1). - All members of staff develop their understanding of the signs and indicators of abuse (see Appendix 2) and receive annual refresher training in these and the NHP safeguarding procedures.
+- All members of staff are familiar with the categories and definitions of abuse used when referring to Child Protection (see Appendix 1).
+All members of staff develop their understanding of the signs and indicators of abuse - (see Appendix 2) and receive annual refresher training in these and the NHP safeguarding procedures.
 This includes key issues relating to radicalisation and extremism, how it can take root and develop, and what we can do as teachers to prevent it.
 (See government advice for schools June 2015 The Prevent Duty).
-This training also includes signs in an adult's behaviour that may indicate they are using their relationship with a child for sexual purposes (see Appendix 2).
+This training also includes signs in an adult's behaviour that may indicate they are using their relationship with a child for sexual purposes (see Appendix 2). - Safeguarding procedures may also be referred to in group meetings and professional meetings and also by email throughout the academic year as appropriate. - All staff are made aware of their local early help assessment process and understand their role in it.

-- Safeguarding procedures may also be referred to in group meetings and professional meetings and also by email throughout the academic year as appropriate. - All staff are made aware of their local early help process and understand their role in it. - All staff are made aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - Staff are made aware of the Threshold of Needs and how this can play a part in any assessment - The annual training will also include a reminder to staff of their obligation to disclose all their convictions and cautions including those which are spent.
-They will also be given the opportunity to disclose anything that may affect their ability to look after children such as a deterioration in their physical or mental health (see Appendix 13).
+- All staff are made aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - Staff are made aware of the Threshold of Needs and how this can play a part in any assessment - The annual training will also include a reminder to staff of their obligation to disclose all their convictions and cautions including those which are spent.
+They will also be given the opportunity to disclose anything that may affect their ability to look after children such as a deterioration in their physical or mental health (see Appendix 10). - It is now mandatory for all governors to receive safeguarding training, which is regularly updated.
+They will receive safeguarding training and updates on a regular basis from the DSL.